AriFordsham/GHCWiki/trac-standalone.md

 >
 > Note: It is necessary (at least with Python 2.6) to install the fcrypt package in order to
-> decode the htpasswd format.
+> decode some htpasswd formats.
 Trac source code attempt an `import crypt` first, but there
 > is no such package for Python 2.6.
+Only `SHA-1` passwords (since Trac 1.0) work without this module.

 To create a .htpasswd file use Apache's `htpasswd` command (see [below](trac-standalone#generating-passwords-without-apache) for a method to create these files without using Apache):